-companies here, will seek to employ people who can speak this language and Cypriot companies too value it.
+French is a key qualification in a united Europe and a globalized world.
+It is useful for careers in industry, technology, engineering, business, tourism and many more.
+Since Cyprus is a member of the European Union, French companies on the island will seek to employ people who can speak this language whilst Cypriot companies will also find it valuable.
 A French qualification will give a definite advantage when seeking employment, either in Cyprus or abroad.